What was D-Day?

 For D-Day to succeed the soldiers needed the support of the navy and the air force.
 The Royal Canadian Navy (RCN) deployed 61 warships of varying sizes – minesweepers, corvettes, frigates, and destroyers– on D-Day.
 They helped clear the English Channel of mines, protected landing and cargo ships, and bombarded the French coast during the assault.
 Seventeen Canadian motor torpedo boats patrolled the channel and kept German vessels pinned in their ports.
 The RCN also crewed 46 landing craft that brought Canadian and British troops to Juno Beach.
 About one month after the landings the RCN’s “W” Beach Commando began organizing and directing the flow of traffic across part of Juno Beach.

-The Royal Canadian Air Force committed 37 squadrons in support of the invasion.
+The Royal Canadian Air Force committed 39 squadrons in support of the assault.
 These ranged from fighter and reconnaissance squadrons directly supporting the landings, coastal patrol squadrons keeping an eye out for German U-boats and warships, and bomber squadrons attacking German coastal defences or lines of communication.
 Canadians, perhaps as many as half of those involved, also served in Imperial squadrons alongside other airmen of the British Commonwealth.

 What role did Canadians play in deception?

 The Allied planners presented the Normandy landings as a diversion.
 The imaginary main effort would feature First Canadian Army as part of Lieutenant-General George S. Patton’s fake First United States Army Group (FUSAG).
-The target was Calais, well north of the actual D-Day invasion beaches.
+The target was Calais, well north of the actual D-Day landing beaches.
 This induced the Germans to disperse their forces and helped make the landings a great success.
 It also significantly delayed German efforts to reinforce Normandy.

 In order to convince the Germans of the veracity of FUSAG, the Allies concocted Operation Quicksilver.
 Quicksilver was an elaborate deception plan which included fake wireless traffic, dummy vehicles and equipment, actual troop movements in England, and a bombing campaign focused on Calais.
 Canadian troops yet to sail to Normandy played a crucial role from England in keeping the threat to Calais alive.